Aviation Emergency Services Program:

 (Authority: RCW 47.68.380 & WAC 468-200)

-WSDOT accomplishes this mission by closely coordinating with all available resources and agencies, including the Washington State Patrol, Washington Emergency Management Division, U.S. Coast Guard and the U.S. Air Force Rescue Coordination Center.
+WSDOT accomplishes this mission by closely coordinating with all available resources and agencies, including the Washington State Emergency Management Division, U.S. Air Force Rescue Coordination Center, U.S. Coast Guard and the U.S. Navy Search and Rescue.
 We also use volunteer resources from Washington Air Search and Rescue, the Civil Air Patrol and county sheriff's search and rescue programs across the state.

 - Search and rescue activities involving electronic-signaling devices such as emergency-locater transmitters, emergency position-indicating radio beacons and personal-locater beacons associated with aeronautical use.